 The Next Steps

 You now know the basics of processing photos in Photoshop.
 You can straighten your images, correct the exposure and colors, remove unwanted items, reduce noise, and add impact through sharpening.
 With these skills your images are ready to print, or share online.

-So what’s next?
-When you’re ready to take the next steps you should take a look at these tools and techniques:
+When you’re ready to explore Photoshop further, you should take a look at these tools and techniques:

 - Curves: similar to the Levels tool, but a whole lot more powerful.